daniele-liprandi/EvoNEST-data-science/README.md

 ## Installation

+> **Note**: If you already have R installed and prefer to use your existing installation, see the [Using Existing R Installation](#using-existing-r-installation) section below.

 ### Quick Setup Script (Optional)

 For an interactive setup experience on **Linux/macOS**, or **Windows with Git Bash/WSL**, use the provided setup script: